An easy vegan hot chocolate recipe made from scratch using 6 wholesome ingredients, including cocoa powder and almond milk.

 - Coconut sugar – or any crystal sweetener you love, including xylitol or erythritol for vegan keto hot chocolate.
 Keep in mind that these 2 sugar-free sweeteners have a slightly minty aftertaste and might upset your guts.
 Other options are unrefined cane sugar or maple syrup.
 Also, always start with the minimum amount of sugar and increase later regarding taste to avoid an overly sweet drink.

-- Vegan chocolate chips, preferably dark chocolate chips, to boost the cocoa flavor of your drink and avoid a too sweet hot chocolate.
+- Vegan chocolate chips, preferably dark chocolate chips, to boost the cocoa flavor of your drink and avoid too sweet hot chocolate.
 This ingredient is optional, and you can totally skip it to make a vegan hot chocolate with cacao powder only!
 But your drink won’t be as thick, sweet, and chocolatey.
 You may have to increase coconut sugar as well if you remove the chocolate chips.

 - Unsweetened almond milk